Aimisnotavailable/AIHackathon2025_AIBuoy_SmartBuoy_Backend/documentation.md

 1. Download the mobile or web client from the provided release assets.
 2. Open the configuration file and set the server’s base URL to your deployment endpoint.
-3. Launch the application and log in with your credentials.
-4. View real-time fish detection alerts on the map dashboard.
+3. View real-time fish detection alerts on the map dashboard.

 ---